Firefox Review 2019

 Mozilla released Firefox 71 (aka Firefox Quantum) on December 3, 2019.
 Firefox was once the top web browser as far as popularity in terms of global usage when compared to the leading web browser like Internet Explorer (IE) and Google Chrome, since its launch in November 2004.

 However, Google Chrome has climbed to the top spot catching up with Internet Explorer and overtaken Firefox, in terms of its global usage share.
-I've used all three browsers and currently Firefox still remains my preferred browser because of its overall versatility.
+I've used all three browsers and currently Firefox still remains my preferred browser because of its overall versatility, privacy and security.

 Though, one of the main reasons, I decided to try Google Chrome was because Firefox had slowed down considerably, in terms of speed.
 Since 2016, Mozilla has been making significant efforts to get Firefox back on track and I believe, overall they've managed to do a pretty good job catching up.
 This work continued in 2017 and 2018 and we can expect many more significant changes in 2019.

 Since early 2011, Firefox has been releasing regular updates, what they call, Rapid Releases.
 These updates are released approximately once every six weeks.
 Therefore, we can expect to see several new browser versions in a year.